-Since a forum held on campus more than a decade ago to discuss Boyer's Scholarship Revisited (1990), faculty at CSU Stanislaus have frequently used the term "teacher-scholar" to describe themselves.
-The "teacher-scholar" has a thorough understanding of student learning styles and constructs assignments, activities, and content presentation accordingly.
+Since a forum held on campus more than a decade ago to discuss Boyer's Scholarship Revisited (1990), faculty members at CSU Stanislaus increasingly have used the term "teacher-scholar" as a self-identifier.
+While not part of any official campus policy, a colloquial understanding has emerged that in addition to conducting traditional research a "teacher-scholar" continues to develop understanding of student learning styles and constructs assignments, activities, and content presentation accordingly.
 Teacher-scholars serve as both mentors and models of lifelong learning for students, introducing them to controversial topics within the field, developing interdisciplinary connections, and creating opportunities for self-reflection as well as student scholarship.
+Supporting this local understanding, the CSU system, through its strategic planning documents and other instruments and activities, has promoted an understanding of CSU faculty as teachers and scholars, supporting the dual emphases on teaching and scholarship related to teaching.
+The new system strategic plan, Access to Excellence (2008), reaffirms this commitment to teaching and to student success, while providing support and incentives to faculty to engage actively in scholarship.